polybuildr/bitnebula/content/post/thoughts-about-balloon.md

 ---

-There are a **lot** of things I want to see in Balloon eventually. :P I don't know how much will actually happen, but I hope these ideas excite some people who end up helping out with the project.
+There are a **lot** of things I want to see in Balloon eventually, some of which are mentioned here. :P I don't know how much will actually happen, but I hope these ideas excite some people who end up helping out with the project.
 Once again, the project is at [github.com/polybuildr/balloon-lang](https://github.com/polybuildr/balloon-lang).
 Please do contribute!